Yousef-sawy/Employee-Management-System2/README.md

 This is a full-stack Employee Management System built using Django (Backend) and Vue.js (Frontend).
 It provides role-based access control, with the admin role fully implemented, and RESTful APIs for efficient employee management.
 The employee role is currently under development.

+**Important:** Before using the website, you must register an account and then log in.

 ## Features

 * **User Management:**